 Texas Bill of Rights

-Each DUI Lawyer in Houston with Trichter & Murphy, PC believes the Texas Bill of Rights is crucial to your freedom.
+Each DUI Lawyer in Houston with Trichter & LeGrand, PC believes the Texas Bill of Rights is crucial to your freedom.
 The current Texas Bill of Rights became effective in 1876.
 This freedom document is similar to its federal equivalent, with a few differences.
 Notable among these differences is the United States Bill of Rights is the first ten amendments to the constitution.
 The Texas Bill of Rights is in the first article.
 The Texas Bill of Rights also emphasizes protection from the threat of excessive national government.
 As a Texas citizen, ensure your rights are respected.
 Contact a DWI or DUI lawyer in Houston, Texas today to protect your rights in a tough situation.

 THE TEXAS CONSTITUTION ARTICLE 1.
 BILL OF RIGHTS